Sir Walter Boyd, 1st Baronet: Background

 He was born on what is now Walworth Road in Portobello, Dublin, the fourth son of Walter Boyd and his second wife Jane MacRory, daughter of Robert MacRory of Castledawson, County Londonderry.
-He was educated at the University of Dublin where he took his degree of Bachelor of Arts in 1855 and Doctor of Laws in 1864.
+He was educated at Trinity College Dublin where he took his degree of Bachelor of Arts in 1855 and Doctor of Laws in 1864.
 He entered Lincoln's Inn in 1854 and was called to the Irish Bar in 1856.
 He took silk in 1877 and became Queen's Advocate for Ireland the following year.
 In politics he was a staunch Unionist: his wife's family, the Andersons, played a crucial role in maintaining British rule in Ireland in the late nineteenth century.

 He did not enjoy much of a reputation as a lawyer, but following in the tradition of John Philpot Curran and Daniel O'Connell, he was noted for his absolute fearlessness in Court.
 Maurice Healy recalls a well-known story that Mr Justice O'Brien angrily asked him: where was Dr Boyd's respect for the Court?
 Boyd replied that the Court was receiving the exact degree of respect it deserved.